Variables and Derivatives¶

 >>> x_data = np.array(, dtype=np.float32) >>> x = Variable(x_data)

-A Variable object supports basic arithmetic operators.
+A Variable object has basic arithmetic operators.
 In order to compute \(y = x^2 - 2x + 1\), just write:

 >>> y = x**2 - 2 * x + 1